-- The same goes for torso length.
 The longer the person’s torso is, the harder it is to maintain a proper form during lifts.
 People with long bodies and legs are more likely to tilt forward during lifts.
 To prevent this from happening, they should wear a higher heeled shoe.
 Those with short torsos and legs have the best of luck as they can work with their choice of heel height.

-- Our squat style also determines the lifting shoe that most benefits us.
+Our squat style also determines the lifting shoe that most benefits us.
 Those who have narrow stances use their quadriceps more, so they’ll end up putting more effort on their knee and ankles.
 They are better off with a higher heeled shoe for optimal support.
 People with wide stances tend not to flex the knee and ankle too much because they can easily find equilibrium in their position or form.
 Lower-heeled shoes are agreeable for this group.

-- The placement of the weightlifting bar on your back also influences what type of shoe you should wear.
+The placement of the weightlifting bar on your back also influences what type of shoe you should wear.
 High-bar squats require an upright torso to prevent leaning forward.
 A raised heel platform is needed to maintain posture through the full range of squatting motion.
-With low-bar squats, a lower heel would do well because leaning forward is part of the action.
+With low-bar squats, a lower heel would do well because leaning forward is not part of the action.

 When it comes to the fit of weightlifting shoes, a snug yet secure wrap is a plus.
-It is supposed to have an agreeable fit to lock down your foot and prevent it from shifting in the foot chamber.
+It is supposed to have an agreeable fit to lock down your foot and prevent it from shifting inside the foot chamber.
 Therefore, a well-fitting shoe should be tight, but not too tight to cause discomfort.

 - Over time, leather uppers stretch, so it is advisable to get a weightlifting shoe that adheres to your standard measurements regarding both size and width.